What Are Antiviral Herbs?

 In times past, we didn’t have the microscopic means to differentiate between the causes of various illnesses.
 Something that was caused by a virus wasn’t necessarily differentiated from something caused by bacteria.
 With the current microscopic and genetic analysis tools of researchers, we have a lot of knowledge about the many types of pathogens that can cause infections.

-Nevertheless, we have traditional uses of herbs and the combined experience of herbalists from the distant past to the present to support the use of a number of herbs in viral infections.
-For example, herbalists everywhere would probably agree that elderflower is helpful for supporting a body with influenza accompanied by fever.
+Nevertheless, we have traditional uses of herbs with a wide range of gifts and the combined experience of herbalists from the distant past to the present to support the use of a number of herbs in viral infections.
+For example, herbalists everywhere would probably agree that elderflower has antiviral properties, supporting a body with influenza accompanied by fever.

 One modern way of establishing whether an herb is antiviral is to test it against viral cells in a laboratory.
 These tests are called “in vitro,” meaning not in a living body.
 Using a variety of methods, researchers introduce herbal extracts to viruses in a culture dish and then analyze the results.
 This kind of research can show us some of the ways that herbs work.